Popcorn lung - what is it and why should you care?

 What does this mean for vejpare?

-vejping means that you are breathing in chemicals in greater quantities than if you were just breathing clean air.
-Although cigarette smoke also contains chemicals (nearly 7000) and vejpa vapour contains far fewer (nearly 100), this fact has led many to assume that vejpa is essentially as harmful as smoking.
-Many even think "worse" as they consider the smoke from tobacco to be "natural" and the vapour from e-liquid to be "unnatural".
+But of course, vejpa means that you are breathing in chemicals in greater quantities than if you were just breathing clean air.
+And although cigarette smoke also contains chemicals (nearly 7000) and vejpa vapour contains far fewer (nearly 100), this fact has led many people to assume that vejpa can be almost as harmful as smoking.
+Many even think "worse", considering that the smoke from tobacco is "natural" and the vapour from e-liquid is "unnatural".
+Even though it not true at all, popcorn lung "fits" very well into this puzzle, or rather the skewed perception of reality, fuelling concerns about a relatively "new" way of using nicotine.

 Popcorn lung and diacetyl

-In the specific case of popcorn lung, this is highly relevant.
+But no smoke without fire, right?
 Bronchiolitis obliterans was found in 2000 in a number of cases where workers in a microwave popcorn factory inhaled large amounts of the substance over a long period of time diacetyl, a chemical with a butter-like flavour that was used in its production.
-This was the first time diacetyl was linked to Bronchiolitis obliterans It was also here that the name "popcorn lung" was coined.
+This was the first time diacetyl was linked to bronchiolitis obliterans.
+It was also here that the name "popcorn lung" was coined.

 More diacetyl in cigarette smoke

-In this context, however, it is noteworthy that even cigarette smoke contains the substance diacetyl - but in much higher concentrations than can be measured in 1TP8 vapour.
-Despite this, there have been no cases of bronchiolitis obliterans documented to any significant extent among smokers, despite decades of study.
-This is of course also true for vejpare - no cases have been documented - despite the fact that the technology has not been available for more than 25 years.
+In this context, however, it is noteworthy that even cigarette smoke contains the substance diacetyl - but in much higher concentrations than have been measured in 1TP8 vapour.
+Ever.
+Despite this, to date, no cases of bronchiolitis obliterans documented among smokers, despite decades of studies of various lung diseases affecting smokers.
+This is of course also true for vejpare - no cases have been documented - even though the technology has been around for more than 20 years.

 Why this confusion?

-Misunderstandings about what vejpning is and the risks associated with vejpning are quite extensive.
-Popcorn lung is just one example of various myths that ultimately lead to contradictory reasoning among users, doctors, researchers and opinion leaders on the issue.
+Misunderstandings about what vejpning is and the risks associated with vejpning are quite widespread.
+Information is often characterised by the intensive campaign work which aims to prevention, that is, to reduce the use of nicotine products among young people.
+Scientists who speak out in the media are often involved in such campaigns, and similarly their research presented in a way that favours that purpose.
+Popcorn lung is just one example of various myths which ultimately leads to contradictory reasoning among users, doctors, researchers and opinion leaders on the issue.

 What does science actually say?